- Privacy Commitment

 As a member of the Arts Council England National Portfolio Organisation we will share anonymised data which helps to develop audiences.
 This is a condition of our funding requirements from the Arts Council.

 We may need to share data with the police, legal or other advisors, courts, law enforcement agencies, regulators, government agencies where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.
-This includes CCTV footage.
+This includes CCTV and bodycam footage.

 - Young People